Cooking Books

-The aroma of delicious sweet roast chestnuts roasting on the streets of Andalucía from November to the Reyes always brings a warm hearty feeling.
+The aroma of delicious sweet roast chestnuts roasting on the streets of Andalucía from late October to December, always brings a warm hearty feeling.
 There’s something really special about eating freshly roasted chestnuts outdoors.

 Pujerra seems to be Andalucía’s chestnut capital; this remote village’s economy revolves around the chestnut harvest, and it has its own processing plant and even a festival dedicated to the chestnut.
 Pujerra’s heritage is indeed the chestnut proudly displaying numerous examples of 100-year-old trees.
 Local landowner Pepe Gonzalez is the third generation to farm the land of Pujerra and he delights in the whole family getting together for the chestnut harvest.
 Another family told me that their son returns from university in Málaga during the chestnut season to give a helping hand at the weekends.
 Full bags of chestnuts can weigh between 40 to 60 kilos, so the more hands available the better.
 The chestnut trees thrive on the hilly slopes and acidic soils of the Serrania de Ronda; for first grade chestnuts it’s very important to harvest and chill the crop on the same day.